J&R

-J&R was an online electronics and music retailer, based in New York City.
+J&R was an electronics and music retailer, based in New York City, United States.
 It had a well-known retail location on Park Row in Civic Center, Manhattan, across from New York City Hall, from 1971 to 2014.
 J&R stands for the founders Joe and Rachelle Friedman who established the company in 1971 after emigrating separately from Israel as young children.
 The heavily trafficked store had expanded from selling LPs to eventually encompassing J&R Music World and J&R Computer World, selling everything from Blu-ray Disc players to the latest electronic gadgets.

 J&R also had a location at Columbia University, which closed in late 2002.
 J&R later opened a J&R Express at the bottom level of Macy's Herald Square in 2006, and which was later closed in 2012.

 History

-In 1971, 20-year-old newlyweds Joseph and Rachelle Friedman started J&R as a small consumer electronics store selling stereos and television sets in a 500 square foot store front at 33 Park Row The couple saw it as a side project, selling TVs and stereos out of a 500 square foot store, as Rachelle studied at Polytechnic University (New York) in Brooklyn.
+In 1971, 20-year-old newlyweds Joseph and Rachelle Friedman started J&R as a small consumer electronics store selling stereos and television sets in a 500 square foot store front at 23 Park Row The couple saw it as a side project, selling TVs and stereos out of a 500 square foot store, as Rachelle studied at Polytechnic University (New York) in Brooklyn.

 After customers started to ask about obtaining music to play on their new stereos, J&R started to carry records and tapes.
 Computers, digital accessories and other electronics products followed.
 As it grew, J&R expanded into a series of adjacent storefronts on Park Row, so that the store stretched for nearly a full block by the mid-1990s, with each storefront providing entry to a different department.
 The large overall store was increasingly successful and crowded with customers.

 A mail order division was started in 1974.
 It was supported by a company owned warehouse located in Maspeth in Queens.
 Internet orders were later fulfilled from this location.

 In 2006, J&R opened J&R Express, a 3,500 square foot store within a store inside the Macy's Herald Square store.
 The store carried MP3 players, digital cameras, computers, CDs, DVDs and cell phones.
 The store also accepted the Macy’s credit card as payment.
 The store was quietly closed in 2012.
 Macy's previously tried to sell consumer electronics at the same location with other outside vendors twice in the previous decade.

 In 2013, J&R consolidated into two buildings, ceding storefronts to new tenants and transforming into a vertical store.
 After a disappointing 2013 holiday season, J&R settled about $15 million in outstanding vendor claims in February 2014.